hpcleuven/iRODS-local-admin-training/07_iCommands_Handson_User-Training.md

 **Exercise 6:**

-- Create a “test.tar” file composed of folder and files in your VSC.
+- Create a “test.tar” file composed of folder and files in your local system.
 Or get a compressed file with corresponding extensions.
 - Upload this file to iRODS with using tag (-Dtar flag) as a good practice.
 - Extract this tar file in “test” collection that you don’t have before.
 - Bundle an iRODS collection into a tar file.